Healthy Homes Assessment Ōtāne

 Draught Stopping Ōtāne

-If you are able to feel external air getting in, or see the sound of a clear draught emanating from a hole or gap that is, it’s likely a crack or an opening that needs sealing in somehow.
-Cracks or gaps with large gaps must be stopped permanently.
-Cracks that are greater than 3mm and allow air in or out from the home need to be sealed.
-In the case of an open fireplace isn’t in use it could cause draughts, and should be shut from.
-Property managers and landlords are responsible for making sure that such draughts are squelched in the maximum extent possible.
+If you are able to feel external air getting in, or see a clear draught from a crack or a gap, then it is most likely a gap or an opening that needs sealing in the way you can.
+Cracks or gaps with large gaps must be sealed permanently.
+Cracks that are greater than 3mm and let air into or out from the home require to be sealed.
+For instance, if an open fireplace is not in use, it can create draughts.
+This must be sealed off.
+Property managers and landlords are responsible for making sure such draughts are eliminated as much as possible.

-You don’t need to cover up holes or gaps in the construction.
-For instance, small gaps around doors and windows could be necessary to allow movement of the structure as the household heats and cools, so that they can still be opened and closed rather than sticking.
-We will inspect all doors and windows as part of the Healthy Homes assessment of your rental property.
+There is no need to block up intentional gaps or holes that are part of the building.
+For instance, small gaps around doors and windows could be necessary to allow movement of the structure as the home warms and cools in order to let them be closed and opened instead of than securing.
+We will test all windows and doors during the Healthy Homes assessment of your rental property.

 draught stopping building inspections